Meet Dr. Larian

 Early tumors can be treated and cured by surgical treatment and at times post surgical radiation therapy.
 However, more advanced tumors are difficult to cure.
 Early diagnosis is of utmost importance.
 When the tumor has involved the facial nerve, in order to achieve cure, the facial nerve must be treated, either by surgical removal of the nerve or by radiation therapy; this is a very challenging clinical decision, and each case is considered individually.

 Squamous Cell Carcinoma

 Squamous cell carcinoma is the second most common form of non-melonoma skin cancer; in advanced cases the tumor may spread from the skin of scalp or temple to the lymph nodes in the parotid gland.
-When the squamous cell cancers spread to the parotid, the treatmtent will include parotidectomy, possibly lymph node dissection, followed by post operative radiation therapy to both the parotid and the area of the original skin cancer. .
+When the squamous cell cancers spread to the parotid, the treatment will include parotidectomy, possibly lymph node dissection, followed by post salivary gland tumor removal radiation therapy to both the parotid and the area of the original skin cancer.

 These are very aggressive tumors that are treated by radical surgery followed by post-surgical chemotherapy and radiation therapy.
 Due to the aggressive nature of this tumor, and poor cure rate, it is advised that benign Pleomorphic adenomas be removed to prevent transformation into this cancer.

 Metastatic cancer is cancer that has spread from the place where it first started, to another place in the body.
 Treatment for metastatic cancer usually depends on the type of cancer, the size of it, location, and total number of metastatic tumors.